-This guide to salaries that covers most job types is a useful resource for job seekers and human resource managers.
+This salary report that covers most job types is a useful resource for job seekers and human resource managers.

-The only downside to these reports is that you have to update them.
+The only downside to these reports is that you have to update them every year.

-Amy Hoy coined the phrase e-bomb as a content framework.
+Amy Hoy coined the phrase e-bomb as content people will love.

 E stands for educational.